CTHRU Frequently Asked Questions (FAQs)

 Q. Where can I find the detailed descriptions of all Object Classes and Object Codes?

-A. The individual Object Classes and Object Codes are detailed in the Expenditure Classification Handbook , which is maintained by the Comptroller’s Office.
+A. The individual Object Classes and Object Codes are detailed in the Expenditure Classification Handbook , which is maintained by the Office of the Comptroller.

 Q. Is there a download feature in CTHRU?